DoubleBangBoys/proxy/README.md

 4) A run script is currently used to deploy Docker.
 When writing your own run script, remember to use chmod +x <filename> or else Docker will not be able to execute the script.

 5) Significant documentation was made in the Proxy Description Server fork.
 If you are using this file, please refer to the documentation here if you are lost.
+Note: Every project was coded seperately, so functionality may be difference across different proxies in this group.